adh-partnership/bot-v2/README.md

 ## Kubernetes Manifests

 Not provided.
-A way to build it is the define a `ConfigMap` to mount for the config yaml, and a configmap to mount as your facilities directories.
+A way to build it is the define a `ConfigMap` to mount for the config yaml.

 For more information, consult [the Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)